-6) This is my favorite use for leftover cranberry sauce: Add leftover cranberry sauce to homemade or bottled barbecue sauce.
+6) Add leftover cranberry sauce to homemade or bottled barbecue sauce.
+(This is my favorite use for leftover cranberry sauce.)
 Use it wherever you normally use barbecue sauce to instantly add an autumnal twist to your summer favorites.

 There are also some really fantastic ideas in the comment section below.
 Thank you to everyone who has already added their recipe or tip and thank you to advance to anyone else who adds something.
 I love that the comment section becomes an ongoing growing resource for people who visit this site.
 You guys are the best!